 - Nagarkot Sunrise View – The village of Nagarkot is the ideal place to have a breathtaking view of the peaks of the Himalayas.
 Nagarkot, about thirty kilometers from Kathmandu, situated at 2,175 meters above sea level, offers great mountain scenery and the most impressive views of sunrise and sunset.

-- Shopping in Thamel – Immerse yourself in colour and chaos.
+- Shopping in Thamel – Immerse yourself in color and chaos.